 Several years ago, I decided to try selling a few of my blooms on the side of the road.
 The response was encouraging.
 My flowers sold and people asked for more!
 My thirst for knowledge was ignited again and in 2019 I became a Western Massachusetts Master Gardener, a 12 -week intensive college level course plus 60 hours of volunteer work.
 I hope to be able to get kids excited about nature and the world around them.
 This winter I completed a six-week online cut flower workshop hosted by Floret Flower Farm.
 The support and community I gained from both of these has been amazing!

-I am a one woman show who is pouring her heart and soul out into growing gorgeous local flowers fresh cut for you.
-Personally I find these local blooms to be more lovely, fragrant and long lasting than any flower imported from another continent #grownnotflown.
+I grow gorgeous local flowers fresh cut for you.
+These local blooms are more lovely, fragrant and long lasting than any flower imported from another continent #grownnotflown.
 They don’t have to travel halfway around the world before they reach you.
 They are literally cut fresh and then sold!
+This year 2020 has brought so many challenges .
+People need happiness and beauty in their lives now more than ever.
+The response to my flowers at this time has been overwhelming.
+People are wanting to surround themselves with beauty and something happy.
 Nothing brings me more joy than watching someone’s face light up after seeing a bouquet and inhaling its sweet fragrance.
-I’m so invigorated and content now that I’ve returned to my original calling.
+It’s so rewarding.
+I am content now that I’ve returned to my original calling.

-My mission is this: To make the world more beautiful one bloom at a time.
+My mission is this: To make the world more beautiful one flower at a time.

 Hope to see you this season!